gondwanasoft/xml-preprocessor/README.md

 * The output file will be reformatted.
 * XML `<!--comments-->` will not appear in the output file.
 * `CDATA` strings and escape characters (`&amp;`, *etc*) may be changed.

+### <a id="xslt"></a>XSLT

+XSLT is a more powerful tool for generating XML.
+It doesn't rely on custom XML elements and attribute values, but uses a separate `.xslt` file to describe the transformations required.
+If your need is primarily data/format transformation, XSLT is superior.